 Commercial roof coating in Salford

-Rainfall in Greater Manchester is not a stereotype; it is a maintenance factor.
-Roofs here spend more of the year wet than most in England, and water is patient: it finds the failed lap, the rusted fixing, the blocked outlet, the split seam.
-Commercial roof coating in Salford is one of the more sensible responses to that climate, because a correctly specified liquid system seals exactly the details where rain gets in, provided the roof beneath is still fit to carry it.
-Establishing that fitness is the job of the survey, and the survey is where we always begin.
+Rainfall in Greater Manchester isn’t just a stereotype; it’s a constant factor we deal with.
+Roofs here spend more of the year wet than most in England, and water is patient.
+It will find the failed lap, the rusted fixing, the blocked outlet, the split seam every time.
+For commercial roof coating, Salford often needs a sensible response to that climate.
+A correctly specified liquid system seals exactly the details where rain gets in, provided the roof beneath is still fit to carry it.
+Establishing that fitness is the job of the survey, and that’s always where we start.

 What the rain finds on Salford’s roofs

-Salford’s commercial stock is a genuine mix: older brick industrial buildings and former works with much-altered roofs, trading estate units from every decade since the sixties, and newer commercial space towards the Quays and the city boundary with Manchester.
-On profiled metal roofs the persistent wet accelerates cut-edge corrosion and finish breakdown.
-On older fibre cement and asbestos cement sheets it feeds moss and surface erosion.
-On flat roofs it sits in ponds, works into seams and saturates anything beneath a failed membrane.
-The same weather, four different failure patterns, and at least four different answers.
+Salford’s commercial buildings are a real mix: older brick industrial units, former works with much-altered roofs, trading estate units from every decade since the sixties, and newer commercial space towards the Quays and the city boundary.
+On profiled metal roofs, the persistent wet accelerates cut-edge corrosion and finish breakdown.
+On older fibre cement and asbestos cement sheets, it feeds moss and surface erosion.
+On flat roofs, it sits in ponds, works into seams and saturates anything beneath a failed membrane.
+Same weather, four different failure patterns, and at least four different answers.

 Our process for a Salford building

 Before we specify anything, a surveyor inspects the roof with safe access and builds a photographic record.
-We are looking past the obvious staining to the condition that determines whether a coating will hold:
+We’re looking past the obvious staining to the actual condition that determines whether a coating will hold:

 The report sets out the findings and an honest recommendation, and only then a specification and price.
 We survey buildings across Salford and neighbouring parts of Greater Manchester, including Manchester, Trafford, Eccles and Bolton.